nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_python_call.md

-# Tutorial: Calling NEP-PACK from python
+# Tutorial: Using NEP-PACK from python

 ## PyJulia

 The previous tutorial illustrated how a NEP defined in python code can be solved with NEP-PACK.
-Python is a more mature (read: older) language than Julia, and there are considerable packages and features in python not present in Julia.
-If you need these features, it may be more convenient to call NEP-PACK from  python, rather than calling python from julia.
+Python is currently a more mature language than Julia, and there are considerable packages and features in python not present in Julia.
+If you need these features, it may be more convenient to call NEP-PACK from  python, rather than calling python code from julia.

 The python package [PyJulia](https://github.com/JuliaPy/pyjulia) gives us that possibility.

-Installation on Ubuntu linux:
+Installation of PyJulia on Ubuntu linux is simple:
 ```
 $ python3 -m pip install julia # Only necessary first time you run it
 ...